dhis2/reference-org-unit-sync/README.md

 ![browse dead-letter queue](docs/browse-dlq.png)

 The error causing the synchronisation to fail can be analysed from the log file of the consumer app.
-To replay a failed synchronisation, while on the management console page, select the failed message from the `DLQ` queue and move it to the `delta/sync/1` queue:
+To replay a failed synchronisation, while on the management console page, select the failed message from the `DLQ` queue and move it to the multicast queue delivering synchronisations to the target server:

 ![move message](docs/move-message.png)

 If synchronisation fails again because the error persists or a different error occurs, then the newly failed synchronisation is pushed to the dead-letter queue.

 On a standalone ActiveMQ Artemis broker, the management console is typically available on port _8161_.
-By default, however, the management console is unavailable because the app runs an embedded Artemis instance.
+By default, however, the management console is unavailable because the publisher runs an embedded Artemis instance.
 It is strongly recommended to replace the embedded broker with a standalone one for operational (e.g., observability) and security reasons.
 Once you have a standalone broker running, you will need to set both the producer and consumer app parameters `camel.component.jms.connection-factory.brokerURL` to the standalone broker address.

 ### Metadata Resource Mapping